Florida LLCvs Corporation: Everything You Need to Know

 One of the biggest advantages to running an S-corp., compared to an LLC, is that S-corp. owners are allowed to collect a reasonable salary — still subject to withholding requirements and FICA taxes.
 They pay self-employment tax on the salary.
 Owners can then distribute their remaining net earnings as passive dividend income, which are taxed at a lower rate than the self-employment tax rate.

 S-corps aren't an actual business structure.
 Instead, they're a tax designation that an LLC owner can elect.
 LLC owners may do this to enjoy the tax benefits that S-corps provide, so they're still able to have flexibility in running their business as well as favorable tax treatment in regards to business income.

 A lot of small business owners and entrepreneurs prefer the S-corp. designation because it provides the advantages of the following, all in one unique business type:

 S-corps have basically the same pros and cons of a corporation, but they enjoy the benefits of certain tax provisions.
 However, you will have more paperwork and corporate formalities to deal with with an S-corp. compared to an LLC.

 There are pros and cons to each business structure, so consider what you want for your company when deciding on the type you want to create and run.
 Some people want to keep things very simple and local, while others may have aspirations for national or multinational growth.
 It's not enough to only think about tax benefits, as some businesses may be more complicated than you prefer.

 If you need help understanding the differences between an LLC and an S-corporation in Florida or another state, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.